 And so, I’ll say this to any person who has committed the ultimate fire family crime and used their position of power (because let’s face it, most times it’s someone in a higher position) to prey on their fellow firefighter:

 Your days are numbered.
-Get your shit together and learn how to treat your fellow firefighters with mutual respect or get the hell out.
+Get your shit together and learn how to treat your fellow firefighters with a mutual sense of dignity or get the hell out.
 Duty, Respect, Integrity are the ethos that we live by.
 We don’t need or want a person who solely has a sense of duty without the capacity to respect others, and lacks the integrity to take responsibility for their own actions.

 Climbing down off my soapbox now.